JoeyZ56/Terrific-Every-Design-frontend/README.md

 Todo:
-Create loading feature for form on send add subtotal section for accumulated price create multi file upload for images
+add subtotal section for accumulated price create multi file upload for images

 Issues to fix:

-1. Fix 404 Error with Request Graph not connecting to route

-Ideas:

-1. PDF FILE
-   A. view through modal or have dedicated page to fill out form and sent to you

 Notes For Ted:
 Show basic set up with layout.